Mitsubishi Ki-15: World record flight to Europe and other civilian use

 Despite the relatively weak engine (by later standards) and fixed undercarriage, the Ki-15 was remarkably fast.
-During the initial flight testing, the Asahi newspaper Asahi Shimbun obtained permission to purchase the second prototype.
-The aircraft was given the designation Karigane (Wild Goose), flying on 19 March 1937, being named Kamikaze and registered as J-BAAI.
+During the initial flight testing, the newspaper Asahi Shimbun obtained permission to purchase the second prototype.
+The aircraft was given the designation Karigane ('wild goose'), flying on 19 March 1937, being named Kamikaze and registered as J-BAAI.

 It was the first Japanese-built airplane to fly to Europe and caused a sensation in 1937 by making the flight between Tokyo and London, for the coronation of King George VI and Queen Elizabeth, between 6 April 1937 and 9 April 1937 in a flight time of 51 hours, 17 minutes and 23 seconds, a world record at the time.
 Following the success of the Japan-England flight, a small number of Ki-15s were sold to civil customers.
-One of the early production aircraft was named "Asakaze" (J-BAAL) and was also used by the Asahi Shimbun newspaper; others were used by various civilian operators as mail-planes.
+One of the early production aircraft was named "Asakaze" (J-BAAL) and was also used by the Asahi Shimbun; others were used by various civilian operators as mail-planes.